mattischrome/console-blog/content/posts/net-loss/index.md

 - Economics
 - Twelve
 title: Net Loss
-heroImage: ../../assets/images/defaultHero.jpg
-description: I pay to have this blog up and running.
-That is, I pay for the space where it is stored and I pay
 ---
 I pay to have this blog up and running.
 That is, I pay for the space where it is stored and I pay for the name.
 I have to look after all the files and plug-ins, I have to perform all the updates and optimise the database tables.
 All this is great fun but wouldn’t it be cheaper to slap the mattischro.me address onto a hosted WordPress.com account?